Canada's Wonderland: Action Zone

+Alpenfest

+Alpenfest is located in the northeast section of the park.
+It includes rides, midway games and a mild Alpen theme, which was expanded in 2025 upon the opening of AlpenFury.

 Frontier Canada

 Frontier Canada is the newest themed section of the park, debuting for the 2019 season.
 The section consolidates most of the park's Canadian themed rides; as well as an area of the park formerly known as White Water Canyon, which operated from 1984 to 2018.
 The area is themed after a boom town found during the time of the Klondike Gold Rush, with most of its inspiration coming from Dawson City, Yukon, and its surrounding area.

-White Water Canyon is a river rapids ride located in Frontier Canada.

-Vortex is a suspended roller coaster located in Frontier Canada.